sacarlson/mini-isp.debpackage/readme.md

 ##Instalation:
  Simplified install instructions
- download mini-isp-x.x-x.deb  from https://github.com/sacarlson/mini_isp/mini-isp-1.0.-1.deb .
+ download mini-isp-x.x-x.deb  from https://github.com/sacarlson/mini-isp.debpackage/blob/master/mini-isp-1.0-1.deb .
- then from terminal system you downloaded file to: cd /path/of/deb/file sudo gdebi mini-isp-1.0-1.deb
+ then from terminal system you downloaded file to:

+ cd /path/of/deb/file
+ sudo gdebi mini-isp-1.0-1.deb

  This will install all dependancies needed and ask you the needed questions to complete the install of mini-isp

+ I've also added some slightly more detailed install docs that can be seen here: https://github.com/sacarlson/mini-isp.debpackage/blob/master/mini-isp-install.txt .
  I will later add more detail for install if we find it needed.
 I would welcome others input to add documentation for install.
 Any other feedback is always welcome, good or bad.